medibloc/panacea-js-old/docs/medjs-cryptography.rst

 .. _cryptography-encrypt:

-encrypt.encryptData
+encryptData
 ===================

 .. code-block:: javascript

-  var encryptUtil = Cryptography.encrypt;
-  encryptUtil.encryptData(accessKey, msg);
+  Cryptography.encryptData(accessKey, msg);

-To encrypt data you can use ``Cryptography.encrypt.encryptData(accessKey, msg)``.
+To encrypt data you can use ``Cryptography.encryptData(accessKey, msg)``.
 This function generates an encrypted string message using AES-256-CTR algorithm.
 Initialization vector(IV) is generated from the access key.
 Hence, there is no need to store the IV value; you only need to use the access key.

 .. note:: Encryption algorithm can be changed.